Women’s health: let’s talk about endometriosis

 Francesca is the director of fertility services at Peppy and the current chair of the Royal College of Nursing Fertility Nurses Forum.

-She has over 15 years of experience in the NHS and private fertility sectors.
+She has over 15 years of experience in the NHS and private fertility sectors, and was awarded Surrogacy Professional of the Year in 2018 and 2019.

-In June 2019, Sinéad was elected to the Law Society Council on behalf of LPC students and trainees for a two-year term.
-Sinéad also sits on the executive committee of the Junior Lawyers Division (JLD) and the Women Lawyers Division (WLD).
+In June 2019, she was elected to the Law Society Council on behalf of LPC students and trainees for a two-year term.
+Sinéad also sits on the executive committee of the national Junior Lawyers Division.

-Having experienced working in legal practice whilst needing to undergo treatment for her condition, Sinéad wants to ensure support is available for others who may need it.
+Having experienced working in legal practice whilst undergoing treatment, Sinéad wants to ensure support is available for others who may need it.